semaffor/Semaffor/README.md

 ### Hi👋

-- 🔭 I’m a student and I'm always ready to learn new things
-- 🎮 I adore video games at all
 - 🌱 Currently learning everything
 - 💬 Feel free to chat me any time!
 How to reach me: